 Where did, “We learn from our mistakes” go?

 How about the Penn face?
-The student author of this article is warning future graduates of Penn to stay away from the hypocrisy of putting on a smile and trying to look like everything’s going smoothly, when in reality, it’s very difficult.
+Kids who go to Penn are warning others to stay away from the hypocrisy of putting on a smile and trying to look like everything’s going smoothly, when in reality, it’s very difficult.

 I’ve counseled too many people over the years who are reeling, just like the Hollerans, from an apparently sudden suicide of a loved one.
 The guilt and horror are palpable in the room.
 Secrets were kept — the actual intensity of whatever was troubling them either never revealed, or only alluded to in a way where a family can rack it up to age-appropriate struggles, or “going through a bad time.”